drewtodd/drewtodd.github.io/portfolio/lunch-money-buddy/index.md

 Each activity followed a **Design** > **Validate** > **Iterate** process whereby initial design concepts were submitted for peer critique and review and then revised and updated based on feedback.

+### Design Principles

+Throughout the design process, I worked to adhere to some key design principles, based upon my understanding of the users and their needs:

+- **The Big Three** - Navigation is set up so that the three most important activity groups - *Favorites*, *Payments*, and *Menu* - are easily accessed from most screens
+- **One-handed Use** - One-handed use of the app was important, as busy parents would be accessing the app while on the go.
+As such, elements were designed to be forgiving to the inaccuracies of one-handed use.
+- **Legibility** - We went with relatively large text in the app as well, because we know that some of our users are older or may be using the app in situations where harsh lighting makes reading more difficult.
+- **Delightful Interaction** - This is an app that our parent personas use out of necessity, but that doesn’t mean that they shouldn’t enjoy using the app.
+Greater enjoyment will reap greater use of the app and greater traction for the school lunch money program in general.

 ### Personas

 Two personas were provided by the UX Researcher and included Samantha, a mother of two kids (Hailee and Brenden) and Henry, grandfather and primary caretaker of young Joe.